 Additional information relating to the Company may be found under the Company's profile on SEDAR at www.sedar.com.
-Financial information about the Company is provided by the Company's comparative annual financial statements to December 31, 2012, a copy of which, together with Management's Discussion and Analysis thereon, accompanies this Circular.
+Financial information about the Company is provided by the Company's comparative annual financial statements for the year ended December 31, 2014, a copy of which, together with management's discussion and analysis thereon, accompanies this Circular.
 Additional financial information concerning the Company may be obtained by any securityholder of the Company free of charge by contacting the Company at 604-682-5546.